Un-Science Tuesday

 "Science can help strengthen infrastructure and mitigate the effects of an attack, particularly if a nuclear or biological weapon were to be used.
 And we can expect disciplines such as psychology and the social sciences to contribute more to our understanding of what drives terrorism - and therefore how best to prevent it.

 I'm not arguing with all of Crook and Mottram's points.
 But they strain to construct some image of science, technology, and scientists, then once they establish that, they go on to vilify that image.
 I guess to build reader alliance?
-Acronym Required has followed various crises -- hurricanes, tsunamis, AIDS, bridge failures, pandemics, healthcare, etc. In each crisis, people assert with confidence that science and technology can solve the the very same problem....in the future.
+Acronym Required has followed various crises -- hurricanes, tsunamis, AIDS, bridge failures, pandemics, healthcare, etc. In each crisis, people assert with confidence that science and technology can solve the the very same problem...sometime in the future.

 However failure is often not a technology hitch but a political and/or management issue.
 9/11 wasn't a technology failure.
 The US government failed on the ground to pay attention to intelligence indicating that such an attack was likely.
 FBI agencies didn't use email, moreover they didn't communicate any way.
 Bridges fall down because of inspectors.
 Hurricanes cause more damage when FEMA is a "dumping ground" for ineffectual political appointees and levees aren't built due to politics.
 AIDS kills more people when health ministers counsel citizens that http://acronymrequired.com/2006/09/south-africa-peddling-beetroot.html">beetroot is a cure, etc.